thequickfixer/custom-linux-kernel-guide/README.md

 - This guide is only useful for those with grub at the moment.
 - DO NOT USE THIS GUIDE IF YOU DON'T KNOW WHAT YOU'RE DOING, YOU MAY BRICK YOUR LINUX INSTALLATION!
+- DO NOT DELETE A BACKUP KERNEL!
+ALWAYS HAVE ONE!

 # Dependancies